juliahowes124/PetNet/README.md

 [See Feature Demos](#feature-demos)

 ## Inspiration
 After gaining an initial exposure to ASP.NET Core and Angular from this Udemy [course](https://www.udemy.com/course/build-an-app-with-aspnet-core-and-angular-from-scratch/), I wanted to apply what I learned to a real-world problem that I have always been passionate about.
-I recently encountered the website [getyourpet.com](https://getyourpet.com/), and was impressed with its unique approach to helping solve the animal shelter crisis.
+I recently encountered the website [getyourpet.com](https://getyourpet.com/), and was inspired by its unique approach to solving the animal shelter crisis.
 The site offers a platform for pet owners to directly connect with prospective adopters, so that they can bypass the shelter system, helping to free up space and resources for the stray and abused animals who need it.
 This system also provides pets with a smoother and lower-stress transition from one home to another.
-My goal for PetNet was to build the main features of getyourpet.com using my newfound knowledge of ASP.NET and Angular.
+My goal for PetNet was to build the main features of "Get Your Pet" using my newfound knowledge of ASP.NET and Angular.

 ## Technologies Used